Neeraja-Gadi/ZooTools-Assignment/README.md

 -Data is presented using charts and row wise formats.

 Customization
-I customized with various  colors, styles, and content of each card and section andtried to replicate the reference provided.
+I have customized with various  colors, styles, and content of each card and section and tried to replicate the reference provided.

 Notes:
 This project uses React and Material-UI for building the UI components.
 The code provided is a simplified representation and can be further enhanced and optimized.

-Feel free to reach me out for the eloborated funtionalities as per your requirements.